As stocks tumble, Indian pharma, Taiwan tech lure smart money

 Taiwanese high-end technology firms, whose products' complexity means they face little regional competition, are also deemed good plays.

-BNPP IP is positive on Taiwan's Aerospace Industrial Development Corp., which has lost 1.2 percent this year.
+BNPP IP is positive on Taiwan's Aerospace Industrial Development Corp.
+(2634.TW), which has lost 1.2 percent this year.

 While currency depreciation in a low growth world is unsustainable, "we see this as a good opportunity to buy individual stocks which we have been looking at enviously because of their rich valuations," said Daisuke Nomoto, senior portfolio manager at investment house Columbia Threadneedle in Boston.